kgateway-dev/kgateway/docs/content/operations/updating_license/_index.md

 * xds metrics check was skipped due to an error in checking deployments
 ```

-But if you take a look at the logs for the failing `observability` deployment, they give us a more precise diagnosis:
+Finally, to get a more precise diagnosis, look at the logs for the failing `observability` deployment.

 ```bash
 % kubectl logs deploy/observability -n gloo-system